MahmoodElbadri/Plog/UI/Plog/README.md

 - Make sure your API is running if the UI relies on live data.
 - Adjust environment files in `src/environments` for API base URLs.

-## 📸 Screenshots (optional)
-Add your UI screenshots here to make the README even more lovely!

 ## 🤝 Contributing
 Have ideas to make Plog better?
 PRs are welcome!
 Please open an issue or pull request.